Android productivity mavens rejoice! The formerly iOS-only app IFTTT is finally on Google Play.

 There are six Android-centric channels already available for new IFTTT users, which are SMS, device, location, notification, phone call and photo.
 Right now there are far more iOS recipes than there are Android ones, but the great thing is you get some inspiration for your own recipes.

-And there are some recipes that you can do on Android but aren’t possible on iOS.
+The good news is, there are some recipes that you can do on Android but aren’t possible on iOS.
 For instance, you can back up your texts or even record a log of your phone calls.

 The download is fairly quick and you will need to create an IFTTT account to proceed.
-Be patient, though, as the app takes a fair amount of time to set up and might take longer on a slower, older phone.
+Be patient, though, as the app takes a fair amount of time to setup and might take longer on a slower, older phone.